Pemo11235/UNIBA_IUM_UsabilityTestComuneDiManduria/README.md

 # UNIBA_IUM_UsabilityTestComuneDiManduria
 The following document illustrates the usability study relating to the Human-Machine Interaction exam, held by Professor Rosa Lanzilotti, by students attending the third year of the Computer Science and Digital Communication Degree at the University of Bari.

-In particular, the request made by the teacher, relating to the design and performance of the usability assessment activities, will focus on the study of the web portal of the Municipality of [Manduria] (https://www.comune.manduria.ta.it/).
+In particular, the request made by the teacher, relating to the design and performance of the usability assessment activities, will focus on the study of the web portal of the Municipality of [Manduria](https://www.comune.manduria.ta.it/).

 As regards the methodologies, the Heuristic Evaluation and the Thinking Aloud have been adopted.
 In the first case, three heuristic tables will be presented, one for each inspector and a summary of all the problems that emerged from the evaluations.